-- 1) Program planning is a continuous process for which the Executive Director is responsible. - 2) Each staff member shall continually evaluate their program and provide input to the Executive Director to be used in future planning. - 3) The Executive Director shall guide development of new programs. - 4) The development of NPAIHB programs is the responsibility of the Executive Director. - 5) All proposals for NPAIHB programs shall be reviewed and formally approved by the NPAIHB Board of Directors before the proposals are submitted to the funding agency.
+- 1) Program planning is a continuous process for which the Executive Director is responsible. - 2) Each staff member shall constantly evaluate his/her program and provide input to the Executive Director to be used in future planning. - 3) Development of new programs. - 4) The development of NPAIHB programs is the responsibility of the Executive Director. - 5) All proposals for NPAIHB programs shall be reviewed and formally approved by the NPAIHB Board of Directors before these proposals are submitted to the funding agency.